elasticluster/elasticluster/docs/playbooks.rst

 * Ubuntu 16.04

-This playbook installs NiFi_ nodes with Zookeeper_ as orchistrator.
+This playbook installs NiFi_ nodes with Zookeeper_ as orchestrator.
 It comprises a Zookeeper quorum, and NiFi nodes.
 Apache NiFi supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
 The NiFi web interface will be available on port 8080 on any of the nodes.